maybeLee/MetaHand/README.md

 # We also need to compile opencv with GPU for detection (WARNING: don't install opencv from pip, e.g., pip install opencv-python)
 docker exec MetaHand bash -c 'cd /root && ./install_opencv.sh'
 ```

+To install YOLOv7 in pytorch's version, remember to clone our project using `git clone --recursive git@github.com:maybeLee/MetaHand.git`

 # How to run